php-fig/fig-standards/proposed/http-message.md

      *
      * @return string|object Returns the URL as a string, or an object that
      *    implements the `__toString()` method.
 The URL must be an absolute URI
      *    as specified in RFC 3986.
+SHOULD be a Psr\Http\UriInterface
+     *    implementation.
      *
      * @link http://tools.ietf.org/html/rfc3986#section-4.3
      */